 Child care programs benefit by having staff members who are more knowledgeable about good early childhood practices.
 Participating center directors have reported reduced staff turnover, which has helped to improve their program quality and marketability

 History of the T.E.A.C.H.
-Early Childhood® Project
+Early Childhood® Program

 The T.E.A.C.H.
-Early Childhood® Project began in North Carolina on July 1, 1990.
+Early Childhood® Program began in North Carolina on July 1, 1990.
 The pilot project awarded 21 scholarships to teachers working in centers in Wake, Durham and Orange counties, allowing them to attend one of two community colleges to take courses leading to an associate degree in early childhood education.
 The pilot was immediately successful and additional funding was garnered from two regional foundations to test the model in four other parts of the state.
 For more information on the creation of T.E.A.C.H. in North Carolina, visit the Child Care Services Association website.